wduquette/value/journal.md

 ## Things to remember to do

 *   Add example of defining an external type to the MoltValue doc comment.
-*   Ponder:
-    *   Make `MoltValue::as_other` use the parsing error as its error message.
-    *   External types should define FromStr so that the error message will be appropriate.
 *   Integration
     *   See the "TODO's" in value10.rs: spots where existing Molt code needs to link up.
     *   Use Molt's get_int() logic when converting string_rep to int.